sourcegraph/about/content/blogposts/2024/coding-on-the-road-with-android-cody.md

 Open up your browser and navigate to [localhost:8080](http://127.0.0.1:8080) and **Boom!** You've officially got VS Code Web up and running, ready to code like there's no tomorrow even if you're coding on a beach in Bali.
 Visit the [coder docs](https://coder.com/docs/code-server/latest/termux#installation) for more information and issues.

-**Finally, the pièce de résistance: Cody, your AI coding sidekick.** Download the extension from within VS Code Web (it's like adding sprinkles to your coding sundae!), and get ready for some serious code-fu magic.
+Finally, the pièce de résistance: Cody, your AI coding sidekick.
+Download the extension from within VS Code Web extensions tab.

 <Figure